 Rule on Assumption of Concurrent Federal Criminal Jurisdiction

-- The Department published its final rule in December 2011 to implement Section 221 of the TLOA, which authorizes the Attorney General to assume concurrent jurisdiction over certain crimes committed on tribal lands.
-Through this rule, an Indian tribe that is subject to Public Law 280 may request that the federal government accept concurrent jurisdiction within the tribe’s Indian Country and, if the Attorney General consents, federal authorities can investigate and prosecute criminal offenses.
+- The department published its final rule in December 2011 to implement Section 221 of the TLOA, which authorizes the Attorney General to assume concurrent federal criminal jurisdiction over certain crimes committed on tribal lands.
+Through this rule, an Indian tribe that is subject to Public Law 280 may request that the federal government accept concurrent federal criminal jurisdiction within the tribe’s Indian Country and, if the Attorney General consents, federal authorities can investigate and prosecute criminal offenses.
 Public Law 280 is the 1953 law that mandated the transfer of federal law enforcement jurisdiction for certain tribes to six states.
-Several tribes have submitted requests for assumption by the Attorney General of concurrent federal criminal jurisdiction, which the Department currently is reviewing.
+Several tribes have submitted requests for assumption by the Attorney General of concurrent federal criminal jurisdiction, which the department currently is reviewing.

 - On March 15, 2013, the Department of Justice granted a request by the White Earth Nation for the United States to assume concurrent criminal jurisdiction on the 1,300 square mile White Earth reservation in northern Minnesota.
-The decision was the first action of its kind under the landmark Tribal Law and Order Act of 2010 (TLOA), which granted the Justice Department discretion to accept concurrent federal jurisdiction to prosecute major crimes within areas of Indian country that are also subject to state criminal jurisdiction under Public Law 280.
-The decision, relayed on March 14 in a letter to the tribe signed by Deputy Attorney General Cole, took effect on June 1, 2013.
+The decision was the first action of its kind under TLOA.
+The decision, relayed in March 2013 in a letter to the tribe signed by Deputy Attorney General James M. Cole, took effect on June 1, 2013.
 Tribal, state and county prosecutors and law enforcement agencies will also continue to have criminal jurisdiction on the reservation.

 Native American Issues Coordinator Designated in EOUSA